ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

 ## Conclusion
 You are now able to create a Presenter and its associated View and delegate some of its action to the Presenter using UiHandlers.
-You also saw how to create HTML elements and access its values from the View using UiBinder.
+You also saw how to create HTML elements and access their values from the View using UiBinder.
 This conclude the first part of this tutorial.
 In the next part, we will take a look at PresenterWidgets, Gatekeepers, the PlaceManager and RestDispatch.

 [Link to next part]